dm4ml/motion/docs/getting-started/concepts.md

 # Motion Concepts

 Motion applications consist of _components_ that hold state and _operations_ that read and update state.
 Components and operations are connected by _flows_.
+Think of a component as representing the prompt and LLM pipeline(s) for a particular task, the state as the prompt sub-parts, and flows as the different ways to interact with the state (e.g., assemble the sub-parts into a prompt, update the sub-parts, etc).

 ## The Component Lifecycle

 When a component instance is first created, an `init` function initializes the component's state.
-The state is a dictionary of key-value pairs.
+The state is a dictionary of key-value pairs, representing the initial sub-parts you might want to include in your prompt.
+The state is persisted in a key-value store (Redis) and is loaded when the component instance is initialized again.

-Components can have multiple flows that read and update the state.
+Components can have multiple flows that read and update the state (i.e., prompt sub-parts).
 A flow is represented by a string _key_ and consists of two user-defined operations, which run back-to-back:

-- **serve**: a function that takes in (1) the current state dictionary, and (2) a user-defined ` props` dictionary (passed in at runtime), then returns a result back to the user.
+- **serve**: a function that takes in (1) a state dictionary that may not reflect all new information yet, and (2) a user-defined ` props` dictionary (passed in at runtime), then returns a result back to the user.

 - **update**: a function that runs in the background and takes in (1) the current state dictionary, and (2) the user-defined `props` dictionary, including the result of the serve op (accessed via `props.serve_result`).
 The `update` operation returns any updates to the state, which can be used in future operations.
 The `props` dictionary dies after the update operation for a flow.
+We run update operations in the background because they may be expensive and we don't want to block the serves.

 Serve operations do not modify the state, while update operations do.

+## Concurrency and Consistency in Motion's Execution Engine

+Since serve operations do not modify the state, you can run multiple serve operations for the same component instance in parallel (e.g., in different Python processes).
+However, since update operations modify the state, Motion ensures that only one update operation is running at a time for a given component instance.
+This is done by maintaining queues of pending update operations and issuing exclusive write locks to update operations.
+Each component instance has its own lock and has a queue for each of its update operations.
+While update operations are running, serve operations can still run with low latency using stale state.
+The update queue is processed in a FIFO manner.

+### Backpressure in Processing Update Operations

+Motion's execution engine experiences backpressure if a queue of pending update operations grows faster than the rate at which its update operations are completed.
+For example, if an update operation calls an LLM for a long prompt and takes 10 seconds to complete, and new update operations are being added to the queue every second, the queue will grow by 10 operations every second.
+While this does not pose problems for serve operations because serve operations can read stale state, it can cause the component instance to fall behind in processing update operations.

+Our solution to limit queue growth is to offer a configurable `ExpirePolicy` parameter for each update operation.
+There are two options for `ExpirePolicy`:

+- `ExpirePolicy.SECONDS`: If more than `expire_after` seconds have passed since the update operation _u_ was added to the queue, _u_ is removed from the queue and the state is not updated with _u_'s results.
+- `ExpirePolicy.NUM_NEW_UPDATES`: If more than `expire_after` new update operations have been added to the queue since an update operation _u_ was added, _u_ is removed from the queue and the state is not updated with _u_'s results.

+See the [API docs](/motion/api/component/#motion.ExpirePolicy) for how to use `ExpirePolicy`.

 ## State vs Props